 In the wake of the January 25, 2011 "Egyptian Revolution," this exhibition featuring 48 premier Middle Eastern and Western artists, reinforced the need to work together towards a better future.

 A celebration of contemporary Coptic icons by the renowned Egyptian icon writer, Magdy Williams.
-This exhibition was accompanied by two lectures.

-A strategic peacebuilding exhibition featuring 31 premier Middle Eastern contemporary women artists focused on the crucial role that Middle Eastern women play in shaping a harmonious world.
-Beginning in Amman, Jordan and touring in the UK and North America, I AM visually celebrates the rich, diverse and pivotal contribution that Middle Eastern women make to the enduring global quest for harmony and peace.
+A strategic exhibition featuring 31 premier Middle Eastern contemporary women artists focused on the crucial role that Middle Eastern women play in shaping a harmonious world.
+Beginning in Amman, Jordan and touring in the UK and North America, I AM visually celebrated the rich, diverse and pivotal contribution that Middle Eastern women make to the enduring global quest for harmony and peace.

 A peacebuilding art exhibition of 21 life-sized fiberglass “Maltese” donkeys painted by premier Maltese, Gozitan, Egyptian and Western artists symbolizing the need for peace and compassion between the Middle East and West, and throughout the Mediterranean Basin